Jackson wins MVP as Ravens take 3 awards; Harbaugh top coach

 Jackson drew all 50 votes from a nationwide panel of media members who regularly cover the league.
 Baltimore's All-Pro set an NFL record for yards rushing by a quarterback (1,206) and led an offense that compiled more yards on the ground (3,296) than any in league history.
 The Ravens won their final 12 games of the regular season to finish at 14-2, the league's best mark.

+Jackson had a powerful message for kids who have been told they should change positions on the field and who face criticism and doubters.

+“Make those people eat their words," he said.
+"It feels good when you can make those people eat their words because they're so negative.
+How are you going to wake up and be so negative about somebody who's not negative toward you or don't do anything wrong?
+Don't worry about what they say.
+Do you.
+Stay focused because you want to be great, and you're going to be great.
+Just do you.”

-Brady achieved the feat in 2010.
+Brady was also an unanimous MVP in 2010.
 And like Brady, Jackson's special season did not include a championship.

+“I’m still young," Jackson said.
+"I’ve still got a lot of work to do.
+I’m not really trying to dwell on what I just did.
+If I win a Super Bowl, you’ll probably see a lot more emotion.”

 The Ravens were big winners at NFL Honors on Saturday.
 John Harbaugh won coaching honors, and his offensive coordinator, Greg Roman, took best assistant coach honors.